 Carry A Tent While Travelling In Mountains

 During the initial days of travelling, when money remained the most important factor for me, I majorly focused on the Himalayan region only.
-This was for two reasons: one, because mountains are love and I prefer them over anything else; and two, because they let me save 100% money on accommodation.
+This was for two reasons: one, because mountains are love and I prefer them over any other landscape in the world; and two, because they let me save 100% money on accommodation.

 How?
 By Camping.